 The BMC CMDB installer configures the correct values for the properties.
 The following table describes the CMDBWS properties

 The hostname of the Remedy AR System server/CMDB to be accessed by the Web services.

 The port number of the Remedy AR System server/CMDB to be accessed by the Web services.

 The default RPC queue number to be used in accessing the CMDB.
 This is a global configuration.
 Client applications cannot set their own values for this property.
 The default queue number is 0.

-The default locale to be used by AR Server/CMDB for its human readable status or fault messages.
+The default locale to be used by Remedy AR System server/CMDB for its human readable status or fault messages.
 This value can be specified by a client in each operation exposed by the core Web services, but if that value is not passed in at that time, the value specified here is used as the default.
 Messages specific to CMDBWS are not localized as they are in Atrium Web services, so this setting has no effect on those but rather only on messages from the AR and CMDB.
 The default locale is en.

 The level at which the CMDBWS should log itself.
 Log messages are written to standard out, meaning that those messages should be included in the console window of Tomcat or one of its standard out logs.
 Possible values are INFO, ERROR, WARN, DEBUG, and TRACE.
 The default log level is WARN.